Conflict in Rakhine State (2016–present): Accusations against Myanmar's security forces

 At least 40 civilians were killed and at least 20 others were wounded due to airstrikes on 8 January 2025 by the Myanmar Air Force on Kyauk Ni Maw village of Ramree Township.
+On 11 January, around a dozen people were killed in airstrikes on the town of Kyauktaw.
+28 women and children were killed and 25 others injured in airstrikes on an Arakan Army detention centre in Mrauk-U Township holding family members of Tatmadaw soldiers on 18 January.
 An airstrike by the junta on the Tun Yawai Village in Rathedaung Township on 13 May killed 13 civilians and wounded 20 others.

 An airstrike by the Tatmadaw on 25 August killed 12 people in Mrauk U. 22 people were killed due to airstrikes in Thayet Thapin village of Kyauktaw Township on 12 September.
+On 30 October, eight civilians were killed and 22 others wounded in Rakhine state due to attacke by the Tatmadaw, while four civilians were killed in Pan Nilar village of Ponnagyun Township.
+Three civilians were killed and at least five others were wounded in Taungngu village of Kyaukphyu Township due to bombing by the Tatmadaw.